ThimbleFire/Blackhole-Inferno/README.md

 strategy spaceship game

 Todo
+* think of an efficient way to handle coordinates

+maybe instead of having HUDStickers projected toward the camera, the camera projects the stickers outward toward their absoluteWorldPosition, but clamped by render distance.

+if distance between absoluteWorldPosition and the camera position is below 1k km the object becomes visible.

-rename Entity class HUDSticker make planet HUDSticker an opaque circle make player ship HUDSticker a transparent triangle make left-clicking on HUDSticker select them create Station, Planet, Ship and JumpGate classes and have them inherit HUDSticker add public floating point called signature to HUDSticker add warp to selected station, planet, jump-gate add dock on selected station add a 2D shopping mall experience
+* rename Entity class HUDSticker
+* make planet HUDSticker an opaque circle
+* make player ship HUDSticker a transparent triangle
+* make left-clicking on HUDSticker select them
+* create Station, Planet, Ship and JumpGate classes and have them inherit HUDSticker
+* add public floating point called signature to HUDSticker
+* add warp to selected station, planet, jump-gate
+* add dock on selected station
+* add a 2D shopping mall experience

 each system has global objects - these are objects that can be selected from anywhere in the system. warping to these locations might reveal local objects - these are objects that only show up while you're nearby, things like rocks, wrecks, gasses and ships.